Isabel Daniel

 The Management School in particular was a great spot to collaborate and innovate with peers.
 My year in industry, its associated modules and the mentors that helped me succeed in my placement year, truly prepared me for the real world.

-Completing a year in industry was by far the best decision I made during my time in university.
+Completing a year in industry was by far the best decision I made during my time at university.
 The real world is a competitive place, and how you earn your place is through experience.
 I thoroughly enjoyed my placement year as it gave me the opportunity to find out what I like and dislike, saving me tons of time and effort in the long term.

 You now work as a Junior Product Manager at The Times, can you describe your typical day or week?